man3ng/ECOTIME-Sheet-Filler/DOCUMENTATION.md

 # Ecotime Autofill — Technical Documentation

-Version 24.0.
+Prod Version 1.0.
 Companion to `README.md`, which covers install and everyday use.
 This document explains how the script works, why it works that way, and what to do when it doesn't.

 ---